 KOL Marketing: What is it and Why Should I Care?

 Traditionally, KOLs, which stands for Key Opinion Leaders, refers to those who possess expert knowledge on a given subject matter.
 Usually, referring to professionals of their respective fields.
 Traditional KOLs are not based online and they do not interact with their audience on a regular basis.

 In KOL marketing, KOL or influencer has a broader meaning than just professionals.
 They refer to people who exert influence over others’ opinions.
 There isn’t a strict definition for opinion leaders.
 Yet, most key opinion leaders are either Chinese celebrities or popular social media users who have created viral content and developed a large following on various social media websites.
 They are columnists, socialites, fashionistas, and bloggers that have developed massive digital audiences.

 Many are experts in their respective fields who provide advice, instructions, reviews, etc. through a variety of digital mediums.
 There are Chinese KOLs actively posting about almost any topic you can imagine.
-Sports, video games, fashion, food, traveling, luxury goods, cars, etc. all are topics that you’ll find these Chinese KOLs discussing.
+Sports, video games, fashion, food, traveling, education, plastic surgery, luxury goods, cars, etc. all are topics that you’ll find these Chinese KOLs discussing.

 KOLs can have millions of followers who follow their advice and actively engage with the content they create.
 The influence these figures wield can be considerable and working together with them can help create significant buzz for companies and their products.

 If you’re a frequent Youtube user, you probably can think of a few people who could be considered a key opinion leader by this definition.
 On Youtube, there are people like Pewdiepie and Jeffree Star who have millions of followers.
 Their popularity has been used to advertise for companies all around the world successfully.
 While most western countries call these people influencers, it’s incredibly similar to the KOL phenomenon in Asia.